DataVizU/augmented-radar-chart/packages/augmented-radar-chart/README.md

 `chart.ts`: Defines the abstract class `AugmentedRadarChart`.
 All classes that extend AugmentedRadarChart must implement `draw()` method.
 The use of an abstract class is intended to ensure extensibility and reuse of validation and calculation logic:
 Validation and calculation logic can be shared.
 Rendering logic, however, is difficult to share completely due to the differences in rendering methods.

-`validation/`, `calculation/`, and `rendering/`: These directories contain the specific implementations and test cases for validation, calculation, and rendering.
+`validation/`, `calculation/`, and `rendering/`: contain specific implementations and test cases for validation, calculation, and rendering.

 - `validation/`: Validates whether the provided data and styles are legal (e.g., checking for boundary conditions like negative sizes, or mismatched dimension names between data and styles).